RobMeades/ioc-client/README.md

 `sudo systemctl stop cellular`

-Create the file `/lib/systemd/system/urtp-tunnel.service` with contents as follows:
+To secure your outgoing audio path, create the file `/lib/systemd/system/urtp-tunnel.service` with contents as follows:

 ```
 [Unit]